BestTimesToVisit.com Logo

 nature

-Find an oasis of calm amidst the urban sprawl at Shinjuku Gyoen.
-This expansive park boasts three distinct garden styles: English Landscape, French Formal, and traditional Japanese.
-It's the perfect spot for a peaceful picnic or simply to admire the seasonal beauty, especially during cherry blossom or autumn leaf seasons.
+Escape the urban sprawl in Shinjuku Gyoen, a sprawling oasis boasting three distinct garden styles: English Landscape, French Formal, and traditional Japanese.
+It's the perfect spot for a peaceful stroll, a picnic, or simply to admire the seasonal beauty, especially during cherry blossom season or when the autumn leaves turn.

-Best time: March-April (cherry blossoms), October-November (fall foliage)
+Best time: March-April (cherry blossoms), November (fall foliage)

 activity